-I loved the Brassicas Bowl which also happened to be GF but did feel a little gipped by its size.
+I loved the Brassicas Bowl which also happened to be GF but did I wish it was a bit bigger.
 Definitely not something you can share with one other person unless you get one other hefty dish or two smaller light dishes.
-Anyway, the hummus is spread beautifully across the rim of half the bowl and the kale with avocado, seeds, broccolini, shaved brussels sprouts, and a soft egg grace the rest of the bowl.
+Anyway, the hummus is spread beautifully across the rim of half the bowl, and the kale with avocado, seeds, broccolini, shaved brussels sprouts, and a soft egg graces the rest of the bowl.
 I really liked this salad, and to be honest, I could eat this everyday and would do that if they opened salad chains across this city.
 It’s so much fresher and flavorful than the lunch chains I avoid.
 All in all, Two Hands is a great casual spot.
 No one is pushing you out of there, the staff is pretty content, you can wear whatever you want, and you’ll feel good about your order no matter what you settle on.